 3. Hatch takes the interbank rate and includes a 0.5% fee

 We keep our FX fees simple, transparent and ridiculously cheap (and we don’t have any minimums!).
 This is how we calculate it:

-Above is an example of how our fee stacks up (we got these numbers at 5pm on April 9th 2020 from interest.co.nz).
+We got these numbers at 5pm on April 9th 2020 from interest.co.nz.